Allan Ross Welsh: Early life and family

-Welsh was born in Bedford, Eastern Cape to Alexander Robert Welsh, a Presbyterian clergyman from Scotland, and Bertha Solomon, the first woman barrister in South Africa and the first woman member of the South African Parliament.
+Welsh was born in Bedford, Cape Colony to Alexander Robert Welsh, a Presbyterian clergyman from Scotland, and Jessie Solomon}.
 He was educated at Dale College in King William's Town.
 He passed his final law exams in 1896 and was admitted to the Cape Supreme Court as an attorney and notary.

 In 1901, Welsh married Maude Marianne Smit, daughter of N.H.
 Smit JP of Seymour, Cape Province, and had three daughters.

 Legal career

 In 1897, Welsh went to work as a clerk in the firm of Solomon and Thomson, founded by his uncle Sir Edward Philip Solomon, in Johannesburg.
 Two years later he joined the firm of Frames and Grimmer in Bulawayo as managing clerk.
 Charles Coghlan arrived in Bulawayo in 1900 and the firm became Frames and Coghlan.
 However, in 1902 Frames left for Johannesburg and dissolved the partnership with Coghlan.
 Welsh became a partner of the firm on 1 January 1903 and they practised as Coghlan and Welsh.

-In 1907 the firm opened an office in Salisbury with Bernard Tancred as partner and the firm changed name to Coghlan, Welsh and Tancred.
+In 1907, the firm opened an office in Salisbury with Bernard Tancred as partner and the firm changed name to Coghlan, Welsh and Tancred.
 When Tancred died in 1911, Coghlan invited Ernest Lucas Guest to join as partner and the firm changed to Coghlan, Welsh and Guest.